MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-connect-redshift.md

 ![](media/desktop-connect-redshift/connect_redshift_4.png)

 When prompted, put in your username and password.
+You should use the server name that precisely matches the SSL certificate to avoid errors.

 ![](media/desktop-connect-redshift/connect_redshift_5.png)